ChristianTStu/Creation-of-Novel-Covert-Communications/CYBV 523 Covert Python/Assignment 1/README.md

 ## Description
 This Python project combines steganography and a basic encryption method to encode and decode messages within images.

-Provide a brief description of your project.
-What does it do and why is it useful?
 Table of Contents

     Installation